osdiab/git-workshop/README.md

 git-workshop
 ============

-Example project for the Stanford ACM git workshop, 10/23/2014
+Feedback project for the Stanford ACM git workshop, 10/23/2014.
+Serves as an example for people attending the workshop.

 # Feedback folder